Next Café

 Description

-Let’s drink in the WeCLISH Climate Café’s Zoom room and connect over an insightful conversation with this month’s Café Guests: Dr Jinfei Wang and Kamaldeen Mohammed.
+Let’s drink in the WeCLISH Climate Café Zoom Room and connect over an insightful conversation with Café Guests: Dr Daniel Amoak and Ms Esther Lupafya.

 Please mark your calendar and join us to listen, get inspired, and share your thoughts for an engaging conversation!